Wildchild9/ComputerScienceFST/README.md

 ### Compiler Flags
 Please enable assertions in your compiler settings using the flag `-ea`.

-To enable assertions, go to **File > Preferences > Build, Execution, Deployment > Compiler** and type `-ea` in the field labeled "Shared build process VM options".
+To enable assertions, go to **IntelliJ IDEA > Preferences > Build, Execution, Deployment > Compiler** and type `-ea` in the field labeled "Shared build process VM options".

 To use *ComputerScienceFST* in a scratch file, type `-ea --enable-preview` instead in the aforementioned field.